Hannah Levy

+Levy is represented by the Casey Kaplan gallery in New York City, where she lives and works.
 Her work was the subject of the solo exhibition Surplus Tension at the Arts Club of Chicago.
 Her piece "Retainer" was commissioned for the High Line in New York City in 2019, completed in 2020, and exhibited 2021–2022.
-Levy's work is included in the 2022 Venice Biennale.
+Levy's work was included in the 2022 Venice Biennale.